aashour06/Bank-project/README.md

-This project is just training with vital concepts in OOP (Encapsulation, inheritance) We used _balance to make protected property
+This project is just training with a vital concepts in OOP (Encapsulationm , inheritance) We used _balance to make protected property